glouppe/info8006-introduction-to-ai/lecture5.md

     - Hopelessly expensive if the evidence is unlikely, i.e. if $P(e)$ is small.
     - Evidence is not exploited when sampling.

+???

+From the prior sampling analysis, we know that N_PS / N ---> P.

 ---

 # Likelihood weighting